Updating Horizontal Tidebound

 One person...

 He remembered every second of the mission where his sister’s saber class ship, the Alarion, had been overrun by the Khul and she had been taken.
 The Alarion had responded to a sighting of a squadron of Khul ships by a mining operation on the planet Dracelea’s surface.
-The mining operation was small and it was only a sighting of the Khul.
+The mining operation was small and there was only a sighting of the Khul.
 There had been no attack.
 The Khul could have simply been passing through.
-It hardly warranted attention, let alone attention by the Alarion and himself.
+It hardly warranted attention, let alone attention from the Alarion and himself.
 But his sister had thought very differently.
 After they had done a sweep of the system without success, she had contacted him.

 He remembered her face on his view screen.
 She was not seated in the command chair of his Alarion.
 Instead, she had been in her quarters on the war vessel while he and his command were all in their Paladin-class fighters, about to dock and head back.